 for learning to control those emotions?
 Occasionally we

-got the attention we really needed, so we could feel
+got a bit of the attention we really needed, so we could

 adult who suppresses feelings, was generally a child who felt it

 was safer to become invisible in his home, so as not to put more

 burden on his parent and feel guilty for that, or be ridiculed or

 physically punished for having any needs.

 many of us, suppression of difficult feelings developed into a habitual

 pleasing.
 Without highly specialized help, this tendency remains